-The Elgato 4K60 S+ is one of the Best Capture cards that captures 4K content without any compromises, although there is a rather hefty price tag to pay for the limitless features.
+The Elgato 4K60 S+ is one of the Best Capture cards that capture 4K content without any compromises, although there is a rather hefty price tag to pay for the limitless features.

 If you’re on a PC, you’ll need a Windows 10 machine with Ryzen 7/ 6th Gen i5 or better CPU, paired with 8GB of RAM and a 10-series or better Nvidia GPU.

 However, since it has a built-in encoder, you don’t need a PC in the first place.
 You can simply record your gameplay to an SD card from your PC or console.